Christmas in Quebec City

 8. Visit the Christmas store

 La Boutique de Noël de Québec is Quebec City’s Christmas store, open year-round.
-You can browse ornaments, gifts, snacks, tree-toppers while listening to the sounds of Christmas carols.
+You can browse ornaments, gifts, snacks, and tree-toppers while listening to the sounds of Christmas carols.

 I know that there are Christmas shops in many towns, but the one in Quebec City is especially worth a visit, its very large and magical.
 It was even used as a set for a famous Korean movie called “Goblin.”